dmatth1/dmatth1.github.io/content/posts/quicktok.md

     scanner, no general regex.

   ## Closing notes

+  **Caveats**
-  A few honest caveats.
-All headline comparisons are single-threaded by design — parallel scaling is a separate (and good) story, but mixing the two flatters whoever has the better batch API.
-Multilingual text (Common Crawl) is the weakest ratio.
-Numbers above are from an M1 and were cross-checked on an x86 Xeon; the ordering holds on both, but absolute MB/s moves with corpus and host.
+  All comparisons are single-threaded by design — parallel/batch is available but I think single-threaded is fair for comparison.
+  Multilingual text (Common Crawl) is definitely the weakest ratio.
+Numbers above are from an M1 and were cross-checked on x86
+  Xeon - the ordering holds on both but absolute MB/s moves with corpus and host.

   The full methodology — corpus fetching, the exactness gate, raw-API rules — is in [bench/README.md](https://github.com/dmatth1/quicktok/blob/main/bench/README.md).
-  If you find an input where quicktok's ids differ from tiktoken's, that's a bug: please file it.
+  If you find an input where quicktok's ids differ from tiktoken's that's definitely a bug and please report it!

+  - Dan